Gagravarr/VorbisJava/README.txt

 decoding or encoding audio data.
 Contributions for these areas would be welcomed!

-Opus support is slightly less than that of Vorbis, covering retrieving of metadata (such as sampling rates, user comments etc).
-However, basic Opus audio frame support is outstanding, and there are no tools for it.
-Contributions to expand it most appreciated!
+Opus and Speex support is slightly less than that of Vorbis, covering retrieving of metadata (such as sampling rates, user comments etc).
+However, basic Opus or Speex audio frame support is outstanding.
+Tooling exists for querying and changing metadata for Opus only.
+Contributions to expand Opus or Speex support are most appreciated!

 Very limited support is also included for FLAC comments (user metadata), which use the same scheme as Vorbis.
 FLAC-native and FLAC-in-Ogg files